JuliaEarth/CoordRefSystems.jl/README.md

 ## Credits

-Most implementations of this package are adaptations from [PROJ - Cartographic Projections and Coordinate Transformations Library](https://github.com/OSGeo/PROJ).
+Most implementations of this package are adaptations from [PROJ - Cartographic Projections and Coordinate Transformations Library](https://github.com/OSGeo/PROJ), which is also under the MIT license.